This blueberry baked oatmeal recipe is a delicious healthy breakfast! For a twist, swap in whatever seasonal fresh fruit you like.

 Instructions

-- Preheat the oven to 350°F and spray an 8x8-inch (or similar) baking dish with cooking spray.
+• Preheat the oven to 350°F and grease an 8x8-inch or similar baking dish.

-- Bake for 40-50 minutes or until the top is crisp and the middle is set.
-I find it easiest to wedge a knife in and make sure the middle has thickened nicely.
-Remove and let cool for 15 minutes before serving.
+• Bake for 40 to 50 minutes, or until the topping is crisp and the middle is set.
+Remove from the oven and let cool for 10 minutes before serving.

 Turned out great!
 Only used the 1/3 cup of maple sugar and no added sugar and it was plenty sweet.
 We loved it!